AR-js-org/AR.js/README.md

 If you are having configuration or setup problems, please post a question to [StackOverflow](https://stackoverflow.com/search?q=ar.js).
-You can also address question to us in our [Gitter chatroom](https://gitter.im/AR-js/Lobby)
+You can also address the question to us in our [Gitter chatroom](https://gitter.im/AR-js/Lobby)

 **If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.**